-Beast and Cleaver, 2362 NW 80th St. | It’s all about local farms + whole animal butchery at this quaint Ballard shop that features premium cuts like dry-aged ribeyes alongside rabbit, grass-fed lamb chops + terrines.
+Beast and Cleaver, 2362 NW 80th St. | It’s all about local farms + whole animal butchery at this quaint Ballard shop that features premium cuts like dry-aged ribeye.

 Bob’s Quality Meats, 4861 Rainier Ave.
-S. | Feeling adventurous?
-Columbia City’s longtime butcher has been known to carry rare cuts like knuckle bones, with the occasional ground elk patties + gator in the freezer.
+S. | Columbia City’s longtime butcher has been known to carry rare cuts like knuckle bones, with the occasional ground elk patties + gator in the freezer.

 The Shambles, 7777 15th Ave.
-NE | You can come here for a steak dinner and drink, but don’t forget about that well-stocked deli case, which features locally sourced beef, well-marbled wagyu — and even some custom orders if you email far enough ahead of time.
+NE | You can come here for a steak dinner and drink, but don’t forget about that well-stocked deli case.

 The Swinery, 3207 California Ave.
 SW | As the name suggests, there’s some top quality pork sourced sustainably at this small West Seattle shop + a daily sandwich menu perfect for packing a picnic lunch.

 Emma’s BBQ, 5303 Rainier Ave.
-S. | The family-run Hillman City restaurant may have some of the best pork ribs around, but don’t forget about those darn fine yams + cornbread to round out a hearty meal.
+S. | The family-run Hillman City restaurant may have some of the best pork ribs around, but don’t forget about those darn fine yams + cornbread.

 Lady Jaye, 4523 California Ave.
-SW | West Seattle’s smokehouse has a chill patio + menu filled with the likes of bulgogi short ribs and smoked bologna sandwiches — plus a monthly butcher’s box if you want to try your own prep.
+SW | West Seattle’s smokehouse has a chill patio + menu filled with the likes of bulgogi short ribs and smoked bologna sandwiches.

-Lil Red Takeout & Catering, 4225 Rainier Ave S. | Jamaican flavors stand out in this unassuming Columbia City spot — it’s highlighted by stellar jerk chicken, with satisfying sides like rice + beans cooked in coconut milk and deep fried plantains.
+Lil Red Takeout & Catering, 4225 Rainier Ave S. | Jamaican flavors stand out in this unassuming Columbia City spot — it’s highlighted by stellar jerk chicken.

 Wood Shop BBQ, 2513 S. Jackson St. | Sawdust Rub is a lot better than it sounds and one of the signature touches that makes this Kansas City-style barbecue joint so hot.
-For vegetarians, the portobello machaca sandwich is a solid option.
+Vegetarians can try the portobello machaca sandwich.